srv-meta/buck-vim-plugin/README.md

 ## Contributing

 You are welcome to submit issues, propose ideas and submit PRs.
-I'd be very especially happy to approve PRs fixing the issued from above.
+I'd be especially happy to approve PRs fixing the issues from above.